 7T7TNOTING Article 18(3)(f) and (h) of UNFSA relating to the regulation of transshipment on the high seas;

 7T7TBEARING IN MIND that transshipment at sea is a common global practice, but that unregulated and unreported transshipment of catches of fishery resources, in particular on the high seas, contributes to distorted reporting of catches of such stocks and supports illegal, unreported and unregulated (IUU) fishing in the SIOFA Area of Application (the Agreement Area);

+RECALLING FURTHER Article 16 of the Agreement calls the Contracting Parties to cooperate closely with other international fisheries and related organizations in matters of mutual interest, in particular with other regional fisheries management organizations with competence over high seas waters adjacent to the Area.

+BEING CONSCIOUS that the Agreement Area overlaps the competence area of the Indian Ocean Tuna Commission (IOTC), and some fishing vessels are both listed on the SIOFA Record of Authorized Vessels and the IOTC Record of Authorized Vessels.

+NOTING FURTHER that the IOTC and the Memorandum of Understanding between the SIOFA and the IOTC is sets forth the arrangements and procedures to promote and facilitate the cooperation in order to enhance the conservation and sustainable use of species which are within their mutual competence.

 ADOPTS the following Conservation and Management Measure (CMM) in accordance with Article 6 of the Agreement: